codebrowser/web-client/README.md

 ## Run Tests

-Run tests with:
+Run tests with `grunt test`.

-    grunt test

 ## Build

-Build from source with:
+Build from source with `grunt build`.

-    grunt build

 ## Watch

-To build from source automatically when files are changed run:
+To build from source automatically when files are changed run `grunt watch`.

-    grunt watch

 ## Start Server

-Start server with:

-    node web.js
+Start server with `node web.js`.
+The app will deploy to http://localhost:8080/.